Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 This feedback is directly incorporated into the product cycle to drive innovation and explore new ideas for improving the products.

-It’s no wonder that Apple has consistently scored one of the highest customer satisfaction ratings in the market – The fact evident in the 97% approval ratings for their Apple Watch among the customers.
+It’s no wonder that Apple has consistently scored one of the highest customer satisfaction ratings in the market – The fact evident in the 97% approval ratings for their Apple Watch among customers.

 2. Twilio